aidoanto/portfolio/content/community-management/index.md

 ---

-When I joined RØDE, [[community-management/why-discord|🌐 Why Discord?]] for marketing-related activities, like sweet livestreams, gaming tournaments, and community hangouts.
+When I joined RØDE, [[community-management/why-discord|the company community strategy involved]] marketing-related activities, like sweet livestreams, gaming tournaments, and community hangouts.

 The idea was, it would be separate from our product support experience.